Codecademy/docs/content/javascript/concepts/objects/terms/defineProperties/defineProperties.md

 ---
-Title: '.defineProperies()'
+Title: '.defineProperties()'
-Description: 'Defines new or modify existing properties directly on an object'
+Description: 'Defines new or modifies existing properties directly on an object'
 Subjects:
   - 'Web Development'
   - 'Computer Science'